-Mike Pompeo: A Soldier, Spy Chief And Tea Party Republican Becomes A Diplomat
+Mike Pompeo: A Soldier, Spy Chief And Tea Party Republican To Become A Diplomat

 "Russia-related intelligence that might draw Trump's ire is in some cases included only in the written assessment and not raised orally, said a former senior intelligence official familiar with the matter," the newspaper reported.

-Pompeo's supporters say he'll be a much better fit as secretary of state than Rex Tillerson, who often seemed out of sync with the president.
+Pompeo's supporters say he'll be a much better fit as secretary of state than was Rex Tillerson, who often seemed out of sync with the president.

 Pompeo is likely to have far more credibility as the president's surrogate when he speaks to foreign leaders.

-"Donald Trump is really comfortable with a guy in uniform, a guy who is the spymaster," said Danielle Pletka of the American Enterprise Institute.
+"To my mind, this absolutely represents a job upgrade for Mike Pompeo," said Danielle Pletka of the conservative American Enterprise Institute.

-But there will be challenges, she said, because the president appears to prefer the hard power of the military.

-"I suspect [Trump] has much less of an affinity for the soft power that diplomacy represents," she said.
-"So will Mike Pompeo's good rapport with the president be able to withstand the soft power vibe of the State Department?
-Great question.
-Don't know."
+"Dealing with the North Korea nuclear challenge, dealing with the Iranian regional challenge, dealing with the China challenge, the Russia challenge, all of those things are an opportunity for Mike Pompeo."

 After winning election to Congress in 2010, Pompeo has risen rapidly as an aggressive partisan.